George Sebastian Silzer: Later life and death

 In 1926, his successor A. Harry Moore appointed Silzer as chairman of the Port of New York Authority.
 He oversaw the groundbreaking ceremonies for the George Washington Bridge and left office in 1928.

 In 1933, Silzer published an analysis of state government titled The Government of a State.

 Most of Silzer's life after politics was devoted to the law.
 In 1935, he defended mobster Dutch Schultz on federal income tax evasion charges; Schultz was acquitted but later assassinated by fellow mobsters when he attempted to murder prosecutor Thomas Dewey.
 In 1937, he was connected to the Lindbergh kidnapping when he counseled Ellis Parker, a Burlington County detective who kidnapped Trenton attorney Paul Wendel and coerced his signed confession.

-He died on October 16, 1940, of a heart attack as he was on his way to Pennsylvania Station in Newark from his law offices in that city.
+He died on October 16, 1940, of a heart attack as he was on his way to Newark Penn Station in Newark from his law offices in that city.